-Join George Maestri for an in-depth discussion in this video Animating characters via control rigs, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Animating characters via control rigs, part of Learning MotionBuilder.

 - With the control rig added,…we can start to manipulate our character.…One of the things we can do is animate it.…Let's take a look at how to animate a character…with a control rig.…One of the things you'll notice is that when you…select a character, you'll get some additional options…in your keys control panel.…In addition to translation for rotation and scale,…we have two other options,…full body and body parts,…which means we can animate the full body…of the character and set a key for all the parts…of the character.…